Private vs. Public Ambulance Service: Differences, Pros, and Cons

 • No restrictions to location or hospitals: Private emergency vehicle services are your only option if you want to receive treatment from a hospital outside the service area of a public ambulance service.
 They allow you to choose the medical facility you prefer, even if it’s out of town.

-• Provision of ambulance service during gatherings and events: Some organizations require ambulances to be on standby during events like sports festivals or concerts.
+• Provision of ambulance service during gatherings and events: Some organizations require ambulances to be on standby during certain events like sports festivals and concerts.
 In these cases, public ambulances may be unable to provide the needed services.
 However, private ambulances are very flexible, and you can schedule their services for such events.

 Cons of a Private Ambulance Service